Royal Thai Navy helicopter conducts deck landing qualifications on the fligh deck of USS Green Bay

 |0

-This work, Royal Thai Navy helicopter conducts deck landing qualifications on the fligh deck of USS Green Bay [Image 1 of 2], is free of known copyright restrictions under U.S. copyright law.
+This work, Royal Thai Navy helicopter conducts deck landing qualifications on the fligh deck of USS Green Bay [Image 1 of 3], by PO2 Chris Williamson, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT